Discrimination and mental health

 Sarah has a mental illness and finds it harder to remember things.
 She struggles to concentrate, plan ahead or sleep.
 This means she finds it more difficult to get up in the morning, plan her journey to work and go shopping.
 These are just some examples of things that could be normal day-to-day activities.

 I am getting treatment that stops my symptoms affecting my day-to-day life.
 Do I still have a disability?

 You might take medication or have therapy to help your condition.
-If you would struggle to carry out day-to-day activities without this medication or therapy then you can still be defined as disabled under the Act.
+You might struggle to carry out day-to-day activities without this medication or therapy.
+You can still be defined as disabled under the Act.

 What if my illness comes and goes?